A day-ahead market model for power systems: benchmarking and security implications: Abstract

 \section{Abstract}

 Power system security assessments, e.g. via cascading outage models, often use operational set-points based on optimal power flow (OPF) dispatch.
-However, driven by cost minimization, OPF provides an ideal, albeit unrealistic, clearing of the generating units, disregarding the complex interactions among market participants.
+However, driven by cost minimization, OPF provides an ideal, albeit unrealistic, clearing of the generating units that disregards the complex interactions among market participants.
+In addition, existing market modeling tools often utilize economic dispatch and unit commitment to minimize total system costs, often disregarding the profit-driven behavior of market participants.
 The security of the system, therefore, may be overestimated.
-To address this gap, we introduce a market model with a social-welfare-based day-ahead market clearing mechanism.
-The security implications are analyzed via Cascades, a cascading outage analysis framework.
-We apply this framework to the IEEE-118 bus system with three independent control zones.
-The results show that market dispatch leads to an increase in demand not served of up to 80\% higher than OPF, highlighting a security overestimation.
-Operators can use this information to properly allocate reserves and perform efficient expansion planning strategies.
+To address this gap, we introduce a social-welfare-based day-ahead market-clearing model.
+The security implications are analyzed using Cascades, a model for cascading failure analysis.
+We apply this model to the IEEE-118 bus system with three independent control zones.
+The results show that market dispatch leads to an increase in demand not served (DNS) of up to 80\% higher than OPF, highlighting a significant security overestimation.
+This is especially pronounced in large-scale cascading events with DNS above 100MW.
+A key driver is the increased dispatch of storage and gas units, which can place the system in critical operating conditions.
+Operators can use this information to properly estimate the impact of the market on system security and plan efficient expansion strategies.